Differentially Private Synthetic Heavy-tailed Data: Background

 \subsubsection{Utility and Other Performance Measures}

 Synthetic data need to have the right balance between privacy and usability.
-If a synthetic dataset contains too much noise, it will fail to capture the characteristics of the original dataset, becoming meaningless for research.
-On the other hand, if synthetic data resemble the confidential one too closely, they will be helpful for researchers but might lose their privacy guarantee.
-Due to this trade-off, the topic of synthetic data performance measures has received much attention from researchers \citep{karr2006framework, woo2009global}.
+If a synthetic dataset contains too much noise, it will fail to capture the characteristics of the original dataset, becoming meaningless for research and policy implications.
+On the other hand, if synthetic data resemble confidential ones too closely, they will be helpful for researchers but might lose their privacy guarantee.
+Due to this trade-off, the topic of synthetic data performance measures has received much attention from researchers (e.g., \cite{karr2006framework, woo2009global}) and it is ongoing.

-In particular, \citet{snoke2018general} reviewed and proposed utility measures as a means to quantify how closely a synthetic dataset resembles the original one.
-The authors divided it into two categories, general and specific utility.
-Specific utility evaluates the quality of synthetic data through the similarity in analysis results between synthetic and original data.
-Two methods considered by the authors to quantify specific utility are the overlaps in confidence intervals and standardized difference in summary statistics.
+In particular, \citet{snoke2018general} reviewed and proposed two broad categories of utility measures, general and specific, to quantify how closely a synthetic dataset resembles the original one.
+Specific utility evaluates the quality of synthetic data through the similarity in statistical data analysis results obtained on the synthetic and original data.
+To quantify specific utility, they consider two metrics: the overlaps in confidence intervals and standardized differences in summary statistics.
 General utility involves measuring how close the distribution of the synthetic data is to that of the original data.
 The underlying idea of general utility is that the closer the two datasets are in distribution, the harder it is for classification models to distinguish which records belong to which dataset.
 The propensity score mean-squared error, \textit{pMSE}, ranges from 0 to 0.25.
-The closer the pMSE is to 0, the harder it is for a model to discriminate between the two datasets, the better the utility of synthetic data.
+The closer the pMSE is to 0, the harder it is for a model to discriminate between the two datasets, and the better the utility of synthetic data.
 To make comparisons among different synthesis procedures consistent, the authors also presented the idea of standardizing the pMSE score by its null distribution.
 All measures introduced above are generalizable to both fully and partially synthesized datasets.
 Following \citet{snoke2018general}, we calculated the pMSE score from a logistic regression model with and without interaction effects to evaluate the performance of our methods.
 In cases where the classical logistic regression model does not converge due to the sparsity of the data, we opt to use the logistic regression model with Ridge and LASSO to obtain the pMSE score.